manuelbohn/bonoboubakiki/README.md

-# Picture-word mapping but not sound symbolism in a language trained bonobo
+# Bo-NO-bouba-kiki: Picture-word mapping but not sound symbolic speech-shape mapping in a language trained bonobo

 ------------------------------------------------------------------------